 As a teacher and a mom, I value the joy of reading immensely.
 In fact, this is why my only homework requirement is to read!
 Hopefully, this will help to spark that same love of reading in your child and give them something to read for their weekly homework.
 I also hope you will join me in extending a most gracious thank you to our donors who made this possible.
 (Feel free to add your comments below!)

 Did you know our room 5 family keeps photo albums of the activities, events and day-to-day happenings going on in our room?
 Even better, did you know they are digital albums families can enjoy from home or on the go, too?
 We like to keep things private from the general public, so we keep our albums on a password protected site, but you can access them by signing up as a parent or member of the Room 5 family!

-To sign up, simply go to Shutterfly Photo Page and enter your information for a FREE Shutterfly account.
-If you already use Shutterfly, you can just login as yourself and it will send Mrs. Cox an email asking for permission to let you join.
-No one is allowed to join that hasn’t received the approval from Mrs. Cox.
+To sign up, simply go to our Shutterfly Photo Page and enter your information for a FREE Shutterfly account.
+If you already use Shutterfly, you can just login as yourself and it will send me an email asking for permission to let you join.
+No one is allowed to join that hasn’t received my approval.
 This way, we can help ensure that our kids’ photos stay safe.